groovenectar/jquery-star-rating/README.md

 Renders a star rating given an element or configuration containing a rating and/or maximum rating.

-Default rending is with Font Awesome glyphs, project includes streamlined font files.
+Default rendering is with Font Awesome glyphs, project includes streamlined font files.

 See http://danielupshaw.com/jquery-star-rating/ for documentation and examples.